GabeScott/standard-works-vault/General Conference/2005 April - Who’s on the Lord’s Side Who.md

 One day they each sat humbly while men of authority laid hands upon their heads and conferred the priesthood upon them.
 That day they all made a covenant of obedience and service with the Lord.

-To understand the importance of these covenants we need to ask ourselves, “What is the priesthood?”
-Every alert deacon knows the answer to this question: The priesthood is the power to act in God’s name.
+To understand the importance of these covenants, we need to ask ourselves, “What is the priesthood?”
+Every alert deacon knows the answer to this question: the priesthood is the power to act in God’s name.

 What does this mean to you deacons, teachers, and priests?
 First, it means you are authorized to pass, prepare, and bless the sacrament.
 Is this a big deal?
 Absolutely!

 Who administered the first sacrament service that we have any record of?
 Of course the answer is the Lord Jesus Christ.
 The evening before His suffering in the Garden of Gethsemane, Christ prepared, blessed, and passed the sacrament to His disciples.
 So when we perform this sacred ordinance, we are actually standing in for the Savior Himself.
 That is special!

-John the Baptist laid his hands on the heads of Joseph Smith and Oliver Cowdery and conferred upon them the priesthood of Aaron and declared, “I confer the Priesthood of Aaron, which holds the keys of the ministering of angels, and of the gospel of repentance, and of baptism by immersion for the remission of sins” (D&C 13:1).
+John the Baptist laid his hands on the heads of Joseph Smith and Oliver Cowdery and conferred upon them the priesthood of Aaron and declared, “I confer the Priesthood of Aaron, which holds the keys of the ministering of angels, and of the gospel of repentance, and of baptism by immersion for the remission of sins” ([[D&C 13.1|D&C 13:1]]).
 That is a significant responsibility for men of any age.
 With that charge, we are clearly on the Lord’s side.

 What of the Melchizedek Priesthood?
-The 84th section of the Doctrine and Covenants reads, “And this greater priesthood administereth the gospel and holdeth the key of the mysteries of the kingdom, even the key of the knowledge of God” (D&C 84:19).
+The 84th section of the Doctrine and Covenants reads, “And this greater priesthood administereth the gospel and holdeth the key of the mysteries of the kingdom, even the key of the knowledge of God” ([[D&C 84.19|v.
+19]]).
 This priesthood holds the power to administer and lead, to bless and to heal, to teach and to seal.
 These priesthood service activities clearly place the practicing brethren on the Lord’s side.

 One of the greatest examples of priesthood sealing power is the story of Nephi, son of Helaman.
-Because of his diligence in declaring the word of God, the Lord gave him sealing power that “whatsoever ye shall seal on earth shall be sealed in heaven; and whatsoever ye shall loose on earth shall be loosed in heaven” (Hel.
-10:7).
+Because of his diligence in declaring the word of God, the Lord gave him sealing power that “whatsoever ye shall seal on earth shall be sealed in heaven; and whatsoever ye shall loose on earth shall be loosed in heaven” ([[Helaman 10.7|Helaman 10:7]]).
 Nephi would have been a mighty leader in the Lord’s army in any dispensation.

 What a great act of trust it is on the part of our Father in Heaven to share with us a part of His power, that we might assist Him in His grand work as it rolls forth to fill the earth.